Simple & Quick Granola

 Place the granola on a baking sheet, spreading it out evenly, put back in the oven and turn the oven off.

-See this depends on your oven as well, mine cools off really quick so I need it on for a few minutes before turning it off.
+This depends on your oven as well, mine cools off really quick so I need it on for a few minutes before turning it off.
 But if you have a bigger oven, chances are that you can turn the oven off right away to avoid burning the granola.

 Let it sit in the oven for about 5-8 minutes.
 Remove from oven and let it cool, then transfer to a airtight glass jar if possible.